Missouri DWI Law

 DWI stands for Driving While Intoxicated.
 The intoxication, in this case, can stem from either alcohol or other drugs.

-What is the legal limit for driving with alcohol in your system in Missouri?
+What is Missouri’s legal limit for driving with alcohol in your system?

 The legal limit for alcohol allowed in your system while operating a motor vehicle is 0.08% of alcohol by weight.
-The percentage of alcohol in your system can vary based on many factors including how many drinks you have had, your body size, sex, if you have recently eaten, etc. If your blood alcohol level is greater than 0.15%, you may be charged with aggravated DWI.
+The percentage of alcohol in your system can vary based on many factors, including how many drinks you’ve had, your body size, sex, if you’ve recently eaten, etc. If your blood alcohol level is greater than 0.15%, you may be charged with aggravated DWI.

 What if I’m under 21?

-What is the legal limit for driving with illegal drugs in your system in Missouri?
+What is Missouri’s legal limit for driving with illegal drugs in your system?

-Missouri actually does not have any legal limits set for having illegal drugs (such as marijuana, cocaine, methamphetamine, etc.) in your system.
-If you are pulled over and the officer suspects that you are under the influence of drugs, any amount could result in a DWI.
+Missouri does not have legal limits set for illegal drugs (such as marijuana, cocaine, methamphetamine, etc.) in your system.
+If you’re pulled over, and the officer suspects that you’re under the influence of drugs, any amount could result in a DWI.

 If the officer asks me to step out of the car to do a field sobriety test, may I refuse?